dandersonlittle/rasa2/README.md

+Summary:

+“Onboarding to Crypto Chatbot”

+* The user can ask about how to get started in crypto.
+* The chatbot tells the user about three promising and unique crypto coins in February 2024.
+The user has to ask by name to be told a summary about the coins.
+* The user can ask which marketplaces are currently performing the most volume for each of the three coins.
+* The user can ask for a guide of how to buy each of these coins.
+* The chatbot also can tell you the live price of bitcoin and bitcoin’s top exchanges.

 Solutions to known issues:
 * Adding to stories.yml instead of just rules.yml.
 * Implementing standardized coding conventions instead of such repetitive code.